mbuesch/letmein/doc/CONFIGURATION.md

 For more information about the nftables firewall, please see the nftables documentation.

 This option has no default and must be specified in the server configuration.

+### `chain-forward`

+This is the name of the nftables forward chain that letmein should control.

+This entry is optional and is only needed if you use `jump` resources with a forward rule.

+### `chain-output`

+This is the name of the nftables output chain that letmein should control.

+This entry is optional and is only needed if you use `jump` resources with an output rule.

 ### `timeout`